 The cheerful flavors of Cajun and Creole food are one way to make the concept of fish more enticing.
 I personally think the delicate and slightly sweet taste of cod is a winner on its own, but I certainly love matching it up with the warm and slightly spicy flavors of a Cajun spice mix.
 If you have a Cajun spice blend that you like, just use about 1 tablespoon of that instead of blending together the spices listed below.
 There is a gentle kick from the cayenne, but the amount is quite small, so no one’s mouth should feel assaulted.

 A fast, homemade Cajun spice blend turns flaky cod into a quick weeknight fish dinner.Tweet This

 Using Leftover Fish

 Leftover fish isn’t in and of itself always so appealing (though I love leftover salmon).
 But pretty much any leftover flaky white fish can be turned into tacos and used in recipes like this one and this one.
 It’s really the single best way I know of to use up leftover fish, so if you are thinking you might have leftovers, make sure you have a pack of soft tortillas and some salsa and sour cream on hand for the next day.

-We loved this roasted fish matched up with a Mixed Greens Salad with Pears and Balsamic Dressing and Roasted Carrots with Tapenade Dressing.
+- Mixed Greens Salad with Pears and Balsamic Dressing

 More Fish Recipes: